MaristGormanly/MSCS722Silva/README.md

 I created all the images myself using Adobe Illustrator and even found a copyright free sound that I've used in the past when creating other games.
 Unfortunately, the computers in HC don't have speakers so I was unable to record the sound in my video.
 My game design background really came in handy with this project and I really enjoyed creating this game.
+I struggled creating a top 10 highscore but I did manage to have it save the score when you "x" out of the simulator and reboot the iphone.

 Please find the link to the video on the bottom of this read me.

 (: